Star Wars: Jedi Starfighter: Plot

 Set before and during the Battle of Geonosis, the story features Jedi Master Adi Gallia and the hot-headed pirate from the previous game, Nym, as Gallia tests out the Republic's new weapon: the Jedi Starfighter.
 She meets Nym, now forcefully exiled from his base of operations on Lok by the Trade Federation in the first game.
 The Trade Federation is greedily seeking to create a potent weapon with which to use in the upcoming Clone Wars conflict, and expand on the growing Separatist movement that is expanding to oppose the Republic.
 Many old favorite characters from the original game are included in this one, including Nym's chattery Toydarian partner, Reti, and most of Nym's old crew.
 New characters include Jinkins, a Bith briefly mentioned in Star Wars Starfighter, Captain Orsai, a brave cruiser pilot, Kole, Nym's demolition expert, and the evil Captain Toth, the leader of the Saboath mercenary army and the mastermind who came up with the deadly Hex Missile Threat that the Trade Federation wants to use in the upcoming conflict.

 Development and marketing

 On PlayStation hardware, the PlayStation 2 version was released digitally on the PlayStation 3 in 2015 via the PS2 Classics library.
 In 2016, the PlayStation 2 version was ported to the PlayStation 4 adding PlayStation trophy support with HD upgrades.

 On Xbox hardware, the Xbox version was added to the backwards compatible list for the Xbox 360, although this added small bugs with minor slowdown during menu selections and transitions, minor performance issues during cutscenes, and HUD elements randomly becoming solid instead of transparent.

+LucasArts positioned Jedi Starfighter as an early tie-in to Star Wars: Episode II – Attack of the Clones, incorporating the film's new Jedi starfighter as well as locations and craft from the then-upcoming movie.